nuken/tv-logo-manager/README.md

 # **TV Logo Manager**
 V2.1

 A robust, self-hosted Dockerized application designed to streamline the management of TV channel logo images using **Cloudinary** for cloud-based storage and delivery.

 ## **✨ Features**

-- **Easy Web-Based Setup:** Configure your Cloudinary credentials through a simple web form after the first launch.
+- **Flexible Configuration:** Set your Cloudinary credentials via environment variables (recommended for Docker) or through a one-time web-based setup form.
 - **Cloudinary Integration:** Automatically uploads processed logos to your Cloudinary account.
 - **Local Backup:** Download a zip archive of all your hosted logos with a single click.
 - **Automated Image Processing:** All uploaded images are automatically resized to a **4:3 aspect ratio (720x540px)** and converted to **PNG format**.